wuxc/pywin32doc/md/PyCWnd.md

   - [UpdateDialogControls](PyCWnd.md#pycwndupdatedialogcontrols)

-    Updates the state of dialog buttons and other controls in a dialog box or window that uses thePyCCmdUI::HookCommandUpdate
+    Updates the state of dialog buttons and other controls in a dialog box or window that uses the PyCCmdUI::HookCommandUpdate

  callback mechanism\.&nbsp;